ABOUT THE BOOK CLUB

 The Book Club was established in 2010 to offer space to explore the pleasure and complexity of modern and contemporary fiction free of charge as part of a group of curious readers in order to develop The Gallery Cafe's community role.
 The Book Club welcomes those with a background in literary studies and those who read for pleasure, and is convened to make interpretations available from cutting-edge critical perspectives on literature published in scholarly journals not readily accessible outside the academy.

-In the six years that The Book Club has been part of St Margaret's House , it has brought together a group of people who share a love of literature and commitment to St Margaret's social and environmental work.
+In the seven years that The Book Club has been part of St Margaret's House , it has brought together a group of people who share a love of literature and commitment to St Margaret's social and environmental work.

 Members travel across London to gather at the Cafe for the Club's third Tuesday meetings, and collectively convene the discussions, events, screenings and translator talks that have led the Club to flourish.